 Moving Violation Ticket Points and Costs in New Jersey

-Reckless driving is another serious offense.
+Reckless driving is a serious offense.
 It includes weaving in and out of traffic or racing other cars.
 Failing to stop at red lights or stop signs also counts as reckless driving.

 New Jersey uses a point system to track driving violations.
 Each offense adds points to your license.
 The more serious the violation, the more points you get.